 There are so many other animals to see in Africa in addition to be big five.
 Giraffes, Hippo’s and Zebras are at the top of my wish list.

 I can’t imagine how truly incredible it would be to go on a safari and to see all of these animals in the wild.
-Until we book our South Africa tours I’ll keep watching David Attenborough docos on TV and planning our big Africa trip which I hope will happen in the next few years!
+Until we book our South Africa tours I’ll keep watching David Attenborough docos on TV and planning our big bucket-list Africa trip which I hope will happen in the next few years!

 Have you been on Safari in Africa? x